-Given the pandemic, we know that some members of our community may not be able to come to campus for different reasons.
+Although The Summit is offering in-person learning for all grades every day, we know that some members of our community may not be able to be in the school for different reasons.
 To address these situations, The Summit has developed a Livestream Learning option and invested in a camera and microphone system in all grade 1-12 classrooms.
-(The pedagogy and the complexity of the Montessori classroom structure makes Livestream Learning infeasible when in-the-building learning is available.)
-This video explains how the system works.
+(The pedagogy and the complexity of the Montessori classroom structure makes Livestream Learning infeasible when in-person learning is available.)

 This video explains how the system works.

-This Livestream Learning Option is available for situations that may prevent students from in-person learning:
+This Livestream Learning option is available for specific situations that may prevent students from in-person learning: